 |Nik and Jayden in the yard checking out the waves.|

-Today, if the nice weather holds up, we’ll head the the Kaholo Tide Pools.
-With some sun and warmth it will be an enjoyable outing.
+Today, if the nice weather holds up, we’ll head to the Kaholo Tide Pools.
+With some sun and warmth, it will be an enjoyable outing.
 Although it hasn’t been “cold” its been cool and damp these past several days.